RickyPPatel/act_quiz/README.md

 # act_quiz
-An interactive gamified ACT practice quiz with a large pool of collected questions.
+An interactive ACT practice quiz with a large pool of questions collected by hand from previous ACT tests.
+The program randomly pulls questions from this large pool.
+The quiz will have instant feedback.
+If you answer quickly, you will receive additional points.
+The quiz will be "gamified" by adding randomized double points sections and more!